TWO CONDUCTORS: ANTONIA BRICO and MARIN ALSOP

 For Marin, obstacles still existed, but by the time she entered Julliard in the 1970s the climate was changing.
 She also had supportive parents, who were professional musicians.
 Both women followed similar paths: performance on their instruments, intense conducting studies prior to their public performances as conductors; both established their own orchestras to gain conducting opportunites.
 Both had similar qualities: high intelligence, innate musical talent, a passion for music, great determination and above all a capacity for hard work.

 GENDER BIAS: Antonia felt the bias came from management, not musicians.
-“If the leader knows her business,” she said in a 1975 interview, “the orchestra doesn’t care whether it is a man or a woman.”
+In a 1975 interview, she said, “If the leader knows her business, the orchestra doesn’t care whether it is a man or a woman.”
 [3A] In 1976, she said, "The only sexists in the concert world today are women in the audience and most of the critics--they want only men on the podium."
-[4A] She promoted the cause of women composers, including the premier of Elinor Remick Warren's The Harp Weaver in 1936.
-In an interview she stated that more women would land orchestral jobs if auditions were held behind a screen to conceal their gender, an idea that did not take root until the 1970s.
+[4A] She promoted the talents of women composers, including the premier of Elinor Remick Warren's The Harp Weaver in 1936.
+Brico was ahead of her time.
+She believed more women would land orchestral jobs if auditions were held behind a screen to conceal their gender, an idea that did not take root until the 1970s.

 IMAGE: Concious of her image, Brico said in 1976, "Publicity is a strategic part of gaining some note for yourself."
 [4A] In 1975, she told a Newsweek interviewer, "Do you have to put in my age?
 When a man's gray, he's interesting.
 When a woman's gray, she's old."
 [3A]